This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I spent the entire time of our road trip in Oregon longing to return to both of them.
 Thankfully, Oregon helped to satisfy that craving a little.

 You may be wondering about what to do in Oregon.
-Below are 13 of the best Oregon adventures to add into your Oregon road trip itinerary.
+Below are the best stops for Oregon adventures to add into your Oregon road trip itinerary.

 One of the best adventures on your Oregon coast road trip is to spend a day jet boating on the wild and scenic Rogue River on the South Oregon Coast.